ahmedmeshref/UdaciRacer-Sim/README.md

 ## Getting Started

-In order to build this game, we need to run two things: the game engine API and the front end.

 ### Start the Server

 The game engine has been compiled down to a binary so that you can run it on any system.
 Because of this, you cannot